Learning objectives

 The digital transformation context

-In Unit 1, we described the context of leadership in the digital age — VUCA, digital transformation, and the challenges leaders face.
-You now have seven units of tools.
-How would you lead through digital transformation?
+In the foundation unit, we described the context of leadership in the digital age: VUCA, digital transformation, and the challenges leaders face.

-Digital transformation is not a technology problem — it is an adaptive challenge (Unit 3) that requires behavioral complexity, engaging leadership, effective teams, political navigation, and stakeholder management.
+It is an adaptive challenge that requires behavioral complexity, engaging leadership, effective teams, political navigation, and stakeholder management.

 This unit adds the final contextual layers: culture, ethics, and a synthesis of how all course concepts connect in the face of digital transformation.